Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 Found 1 error in 1 file (checked 1 source file)
 ```

 This is the contravariance issue mentioned earlier: just because `Carrot` is a subtype of `Vegetable` doesn't mean that `Callable[[Carrot], ...]` is a subtype of `Callable[[Vegetable], ...]`.
-We feel like our code is valid though - `CarrotPeeler` should be able to peel `Carrot`s.

-Indeed, we've entered "contravariance hell": the type checker is telling us that our code is invalid because of contravariance, although intuitively we feel like our code _should_ be valid.
-Let's look at solutions.
+I like to think of this as "contravariance hell":

+- The type checker complains because `Callable` is contravariant.
+OK, fair enough.
+- We know that we will only ever use `CarrotPeeler` to peel `Carrot`, we don't use it to peel arbitrary vegetables.

+We know that what we're doing is safe, so how can get the type checker to just leave us alone and stop complaining?

 ## Not-recommended solution: use `Any`

-Given that the assignment above isn't valid, you may think that you need to use `Any` in the `VegetablePeeler.peel` method, and then `CarrotPeeler` in the `Carrot.peel` method:
+Given that the assignment above isn't valid, you may be tempted to use `Any` in the `VegetablePeeler.peel` method, and then `CarrotPeeler` in the `Carrot.peel` method:

 ```py
 from typing import Any, Protocol